All Episodes

 So they're voting on that first.

-And believe me, there is um with um wow, 48, I've got local here.
+And believe me, there is with, wow, 48, I've got local here.

 Republicans voting no.

-But uh the trend is running against concurring with the Senate on this uh part of it.
+But the trend is running against concurring with the Senate on this part of it.

-And and the thinking is if this goes down, if there's no trade adjustment uh authority to give money to displaced American workers, then the whole thing is gonna go down.
+And the thinking is if this goes down, if there's no trade adjustment authority to give money to displaced American workers, then the whole thing is going to go down.

-So they took this first to see if it would uh it would survive, because again, the Democrats generally speaking, Democrats have been supportive of TAA, Republicans have not.
+So they took this first to see if it would survive.

-I mean, if American workers are not being displaced, you don't need retraining for displaced workers.
+I mean, if American workers are not being displaced, you don't need retraining for displaced workers, I would think.

 So we'll follow this vote.

-Stay stay with us because this vote is coming down now, and uh behind it is the vote for the trade promotion authority, the so-called fast track.
+And behind it is the vote for the Trade Promotion Authority, the so-called fast track.

-There's the Trans Pacific Partnership, this is the European Union of the Pacific Rim Nations, excluding China, the Transatlantic Trade and Investment Partnership TTIP, which is the new one governing the European Union and the United States,
+The Transatlantic Trade and Investment Partnership, TTIP, which is the new one governing the European Union and the United States.

-and then one that covers countries in both of these called the Trade in Services Agreement that has uh to do with the fact that services is a growing part of what America is selling to the world.
+And then one that covers countries in both of these called the Trade in Services Agreement that has to do with the fact that services is a growing part of what America is selling to the world.

 I mean, I have a son that's in IT, right?

-And he routinely activates people in well, Israel, Romania, Thailand, wherever, to get code written, because they live on this plane where everybody is, you know, out there and they're looking for competent people.
+And he routinely activates people in, well, Israel, Romania, Thailand, wherever, to get code written because they live on this plane where everybody is out there and they're looking for competent people.

 And they don't care because on the internet, you could be anywhere and write this code.